dubzzz/fast-check/website/blog/2023-07-24-whats-new-in-fast-check-3-12-0/index.md

 }
 ```

-This implementation was pretty inefficient as we had to loop over 253 values. [@zbjornson](https://github.com/zbjornson) came up with an optimized version of it without any loop (see [#4059](https://github.com/dubzzz/fast-check/pull/4059)):
+This implementation relied on iterating over up to 253 values to extract significand and exponent to later find the index of a floating-point number.
+However, this approach proved to be inefficient.
+Thanks to the contributions of [@zbjornson](https://github.com/zbjornson), an optimized version has been introduced in the latest release (see [#4059](https://github.com/dubzzz/fast-check/pull/4059)).

 ```ts
 const f32 = new Float32Array(1);